Zoweb/git-changelog/examples/disabled_heading_true_false_disabled_true_github.md

 #### Log
 <small>(note: any additions may have been removed, and any removals may have been added back in.)</small>
 ##### Additions
+ `223c6ecd`: add fix commit support

- `5f0c3db6`: add more info to examples readme
+ `31b21318`: add more info to examples readme

  `eeb75f31`: add codealike file